transmission/transmission/docs/Port-Forwarding-Guide.md

 For more comprehensive instructions specific to your router, visit [portforward.com](http://www.portforward.com/english/routers/port_forwarding/routerindex.htm) and choose your router from the list.

-  * Please note that port mapping changes will not take effect until the router is rebooted
+  * Please note that port mapping changes might not take effect until the router is rebooted

 #### Verify